pingcap/docs/password-management.md

 ## Password expiration policy

-TiDB supports password expiration policy so that users must change their passwords regularly to improve password security.
+TiDB supports password expiration policy so that users must change their passwords periodically to improve password security.
 The database administrator with the `CREATE USER` privilege can manually make account passwords expire and establish a policy for automatic password expiration.

 The automatic password expiration policy can be set globally or for individual accounts.
 The database administrator can establish a global password expiration policy or use an account-level policy to override the global policy.